cerfacs-globc/icclim/doc/source/references/icclim_index_api.rst

 ################

 icclim exposes a main entry point with :func:`icclim.index`.
 It is used to compute both ECA&D indices and user defined indices.
-There are quite a lot of options, but only a few of them are needed to compute simple indices.
+There are numerous arguments, but only a few are needed to compute simple indices.
 Our :ref:`how_to` recipes are also a good start to have an idea on how to use `icclim.index`.

 .. note::

-   With version 5.2.0, icclim API now includes each individual index as a standalone function.
+   Since version 5.2.0, icclim API now includes each individual index as a standalone function.
 Check :ref:`ecad_functions_api` to see how to call them.